We helped auth0, the cloud solution that makes identity easier, engage Python and node.js communities.

-Since then, we’ve had a close relationship with Auth0, helping them whenever they needed additional development resources on any of their projects.
+Since then, we’ve maintained close relationship with Auth0, helping them whenever they need additional development resources on any of their projects.

 Auth0 provides documentation, client libraries and sample code for most common programming languages.
 In particular, they needed Python and node.js SDKs along with documentation and use cases.

 This was a perfect opportunity for us to contribute to a great platform and to Open Source projects: